magento/magento2/app/code/Magento/AdvancedSearch/README.md

 ### Layouts

-The module interact with the following layout handles in the `view/adminhtml/layout` directory:
+The module interacts with the following layout handles in the `view/adminhtml/layout` directory:

 - `catalog_search_block`
 - `catalog_search_edit`
 - `catalog_search_relatedgrid`

-The module interact with the following layout handles in the `view/frontend/layout` directory:
+The module interacts with the following layout handles in the `view/frontend/layout` directory:

 - `catalogsearch_result_index`